 7. Fly Boxes

 As the saying goes “there is no greater fan of fly fishing than the worm”.
 Dry flies, wet flies, lures and all that big stuff trout love – your fly box has to hold it all.
-Pre-tied or self-made, every fly fisherman stands by the saying that you can never have too many flies.

 This fly fishing box by FishingSir has 100pcs, including handmade fly fishing lures, dry/wet flies, streamer, nymph, and emerger in a waterproof box.